Discover your best options

 History lessons are tied to contemporary issues, so, for example, students learning about the Holocaust also study more recent examples of extreme oppression and the ways people try to resist.

-Toward that end, teachers and staff have taken steps to promote a more inclusive environment.
-The school secured a grant to acquire books that address topics and stories relevant to black, Hispanic and LGBTQ+ students.
-The school also adopted a “restorative justice” approach to discipline that minimizes suspensions and promotes positive behavior through conversation, reflection and corrective action.
+Teachers and staff have also taken steps to promote a more inclusive environment.
+The school acquired more books that address topics and stories relevant to Black, Hispanic and LGBTQ+ students.
+The school uses a “restorative justice” approach to discipline that minimizes suspensions and promotes positive behavior through conversation, reflection and corrective action.
 A lot of this takes place during small-group advisory classes, which students attend three times each week.

-All students must perform 20 hours of community service each year.
+All students must perform 100 hours of community service before graduation.
 Some seniors “intern” in lower-grade classes by helping the teachers during lessons and running study groups with students.
-Many activities have a service focus, such as a benefit rap concert students put on to raise money for a high-poverty elementary school.
+Many activities have a service focus, including student leadership teams that address quality of school life issues such as equity, tech support, environment sustainability, and translation of documents into languages spoken in students’ homes.

-All students study Spanish, and there are multiple visual arts classes.
-After-school options include sports and more than 30 different clubs.
+All students study Spanish and the school offers a nice array of advanced and college level courses.
+There are multiple visual arts classes.
+After-school options include sports and more than 30 different clubs as well as drama production and vocal music.

 The school was originally founded in collaboration with Baruch College, but it is no longer on the college campus.
 Some perks remain.
 Students may earn both high school and college credit (from Baruch College) for a calculus class taught at the high school.
 They also have access to the Baruch College library and get priority registration for its College Now courses.